michael2012z/BitBible/markdown/KJV/files/Ps.md

 17. ג GIMEL.
 Deal bountifully with thy servant, that I may live, and keep thy word.

-18. Open thou mine eyes, that I may behold wondrous things out of thy law.Open: Heb.
-Reveal
+18. Open thou mine eyes, that I may behold wondrous things out of thy law.

 19. I am a stranger in the earth: hide not thy commandments from me.